-Easter Lily 2001-2002 Schedules
+Easter Lily 2002-2003 Schedules

-Easter 2002 is considered an "early' Easter.
-As such, many growers will need to insure that they provide adequate heating early to insure their crop will flower on time.
-The schedules presented for the 2002 season present traditional wholesaler and retailer schedules.
+Easter 2003 is considered an 'late' Easter.
+As such, many growers will need to grow with cooler temperatures to insure their crop will not flower too early.
+The schedules presented for the 2003 season present traditional wholesaler and retailer schedules.
 In addition, a second schedule is offered for retailers and wholesalers who may want to flower lilies early and store plants in a cooler until marketing time.
 Lastly, a schedule is presented for finishing a typical 'prefinished' Easter lily crop.
 All schedules are available starting on page 16.

-muda islands until the industry was devastated by viral diseases.
+tion started on the Bermuda islands until the industry was devastated by viral diseases.
 Commercial bulb production then occurred in Japan (26 million bulbs per year) until World War II.